-Period in which the Dividends are to be Paid Corporate Individual Residents January 1, 2004-March 31, 2008 7% 7% income tax, 3% residents' tax April 1, 2008- 15% 15% income tax, 5% residents' tax
+Period in which the Dividends are to be Paid Corporate Individual Residents January 1, 2004-March 31, 2008 7% 7% income tax, 3% local inhabitants tax April 1, 2008- 15% 15% income tax, 5% local inhabitants tax

-Dividend withholding tax levied in the United States can be credited against the Japanese income tax liability of the Japanese residents and Japanese companies.
-Alternatively, a Japanese resident or Japanese company may deduct the total amount of U.S. withholding tax from his, her or its Japanese taxable income.
+Dividend withholding tax levied in the United States can be credited against the Japanese income tax liabilities of Japanese residents and Japanese companies.
+Alternatively, Japanese residents and Japanese companies may deduct the total amount of U.S. withholding tax from their Japanese taxable income.

-If the Convention between the Government of Japan and the United States of America for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with respect to Taxes on Income applies, a Japanese corporation that has beneficial title to at least 50% of the shares of a U.S. corporation is exempt from U.S. taxation with respect to the dividends paid by the U.S. corporation.
-A Japanese corporation that has beneficial title to at least 10% of the shares of a U.S. corporation is entitled to a reduction or refund of U.S. taxes in excess of 5%, and all other Japanese residents or corporations are entitled to a refund or reduction of U.S. taxes in excess of 10%.
-If the shares are held by Japanese holders through a partnership, the dividends, including the withholding tax credit, are allocated to the partners according to their interest in the partnership.
+If the Convention between the Government of Japan and the United States of America for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with respect to Taxes on Income applies, a Japanese corporation that is the beneficial owner of more than 50% of the voting stock of a U.S. corporation will not be subject to U.S. taxation with respect to dividends paid by the U.S. corporation.
+A Japanese corporation that is the beneficial owner of at least 10% of the voting stock of a U.S. corporation will be taxed at a rate not to exceed 5% with respect to dividends paid by the U.S. corporation.
+All other Japanese residents and corporations will be taxed at a rate not to exceed 10% with respect to dividends paid by the U.S. corporation.
+If the stock is held by Japanese residents through a partnership, the dividends, including the withholding tax credit, are allocated to the partners according to their interest in the partnership.